FaizanMughal/flak_m/Readme.md

  - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented.
+ - Add player models + weapon attachment support when that is also added in.

 ## Known bugs